 Primary funding, yes.
-You sometimes get other sources of funding later on, but the basis of funding when you turn words into millions, 95% of time that comes from the Ministry of Culture
+You sometimes get other sources of funding later on, but the basis of funding when you turn words into millions, 95% of the time that comes from the Ministry of Culture.

 Now that I think about it I can’t think of a recent film that wasn’t funded by them?

-What do you think of Russian film’s position at the international film scene right now?
+What do you think of Russian film’s position in the international film scene right now?
 Do we just sell depressing melancholic stories?

 Do you think there’s a lot of censorship right now with films?
 Kirill Serebrennikov, of course, comes to mind.